How To Choose The Best Prenatal Vitamin

-This mineral is also in high demand, especially when baby’s bones are growing.
-If you eat dairy products, you may find it easier to meet your recommended daily dose of 1200mg daily during pregnancy.
-If you need to take a supplement, take it separately from your prenatal vitamin because calcium interferes with iron and zinc absorption.
-I like to tell my clients to take theirs at night and because calcium and magnesium are calming minerals, they usually enjoy a better night’s sleep!
+If you need to take a supplement, take it separately from your prenatal vitamin.
+This is because calcium interferes with iron and zinc absorption.
+I like to tell my clients to take theirs at night.
+Calcium and magnesium are calming minerals, they usually enjoy a better night’s sleep!

 Copper helps to form blood cells but luckily it is easy to get the RDI of 1.3mg from your diet (naughty tip - it’s even found in chocolate!)
 Levels of copper rise naturally during pregnancy so there is usually no need to supplement.